 Attack Vector

-The exchange API design itself can have security flaws.
+Exchange API design itself can have security flaws.
 Common issues include:

-- WebSocket hijacking: Man-in-the-middle attacks tam海報篡即時行情數據
+- WebSocket hijacking: Man-in-the-middle attacks篡改 real-time market data

 Defense Strategies